mrcavalcanti/mosaicoo/docs/sources/plugins/plugin-signatures.md

 # Plugin signatures

 Plugin signature verification (signing) is a security measure to make sure plugins haven't been tampered with.
-Upon loading, Grafana checks to see if a plugin is signed or unsigned when inspecting and verifying its digital signature.
+Upon loading, Mosaicoo checks to see if a plugin is signed or unsigned when inspecting and verifying its digital signature.

-At startup, Grafana verifies the signatures of every plugin in the plugin directory.
-If a plugin is unsigned, then Grafana does not load nor start it.
+At startup, Mosaicoo verifies the signatures of every plugin in the plugin directory.
+If a plugin is unsigned, then Mosaicoo does not load nor start it.
 To see the result of this verification for each plugin, navigate to **Configuration** -> **Plugins**.

 Grafana also writes an error message to the server log: